Federer: 'There were moments I wanted to walk away from tennis'

 "When I traveled internationally I would get beat up very often in the first round 6-2, 6-3.
 You go home and realize: 'Okay, you're good in Basel but you're not very good in the world.'"

-Asked by CNN Sport earlier this year what separates the great from the good, the 35-year-old Federer takes a second to consider.

-"His aura, his longevity," he replies.
-"What did he bring to his sport?
-Did he change the sport forever?
-What was his impact?

-Federer knew he had talent — a junior Wimbledon title at the age of 16 proved that — but it took him three years to win his first ATP final.
+Federer knew he had a bright future — a junior Wimbledon title at the age of 16 proved that — but it took him three years to win his first ATP final.

 As a boy he would often cry if he lost a match, hiding behind the umpire's chair.
 As he entered his adolescence, that sensitivity occasionally took the form of petulance.